 Property Value ClusterType Either DYNAMIC or LEGACY.
-DYNAMIC will us multicast messaging and automatically find other nodes in the cluster.
+DYNAMIC will use multicast messaging and automatically find other nodes in the cluster.
 LEGACY is the default, and will use webservices to communicate with a defined list of cluster nodes.
 BroadcastConfiguration A JGroups configuration file.
-This allows you to configure cluster messaging to work in environments where multicast networking is not available.
+This allows for a custom Jgroups configuration to be used in environments where multicast networking is not available.
 This is for DYNAMIC mode only and is optional.
 By default, JGroups will use the configuration defined in udp.xml.
 ServiceUser User that will validate the webservice connection to other nodes.
 For LEGACY mode only.
 ServicePassword Password for the ServiceUser.
 For LEGACY mode only.
 ServicePasswordEncrypted True/False.
 Is the contents of the ServicePassword encrypted.
 ServiceAddress Address of the Yellowfin webservice.
 For LEGACY mode only.
 ServicePort Port on which Yellowfin is running.
 For LEGACY mode only.
 ClusterHosts This is a comma-seperated list of all nodes in the Cluster.
 These can include IP addresses or hostnames.
 For LEGACY mode only.
 SerialiseWebserviceSessions True/False.
 This is required if using Single Sign-On on the Cluster.
 It can serialise tokens to the database so that the token can be accessed from any node.
 CheckSumRows True/False.
 Security option to check sum the serialised webservice session records in the database.
 This helps prevent modification to the table which could lead to the creation of unauthorised sessions in Yellowfin.
 EncryptSessionId True/False.
 Security option to encrypt the serialised webservice session id in the database.
 This helps prevent modification to the table which could lead to the creation of unauthorised sessions in Yellowfin.
 EncryptSessionData True/False.
 Security option to encrypt the serialised webservice session records in the database.
-This helps prevent modification to the table which could lead to the creation of unauthorised sessions in Yellowfin.
+This helps prevent modification to the table which could lead to the creation AutoTaskDelegation of unauthorised sessions in Yellowfin. vacotasynetedactou True/False.

-AutoTaskDelegation True/False.
 This is for DYNAMIC mode only and is optional.
 When enabled, the Cluster will automatically assign a node to perform background tasks.
 When this is turned on you do not need to manually configure a node to run background tasks.
-Yellowfin will turn off System Tasks on a node at startup if a another node is already delegated to perform this task.
+Yellowfin will turn off System